wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 Here are various coding tips I've seen while going through [Python programming classes](/python-tutorials/) after [installing Python](/python-install/) and [Jupyter](/jupyter/).

+## Setup

+The below assumes that you've installed Python and are at a REPL prompt:

 <a name="ReservedKeywords"></a>

 ## Reserved Keywords

-Listed alphabetically below are words that Python's reserved for itself, so you can't use them as custom variables:
+Listed alphabetically below are words that Python's reserved for itself, so you can't use them as custom variables.

+PROTIP: Research and find out what each is about:

 *	and
 *	as